Emanuela Luknárová

-Emanuela Luknárová (born 7 March 2002 in Bratislava) is a Slovak slalom canoeist who has competed at the international level since 2017.
+Emanuela Luknárová (born 7 March 2002) is a Slovak slalom canoeist who has competed at the international level since 2017.
 Luknárová competes in all canoe slalom disciplines (C1, K1 and kayak cross).

+Luknárová won a gold medal in the C1 team event at the 2026 ICF Canoe Slalom World Championships in Oklahoma City.

-She was a part of the gold medal winning C1 team at the 2022 European Canoe Slalom Championships in Liptovský Mikuláš.
+She was also part of the gold medal winning C1 team at the 2022 European Canoe Slalom Championships in Liptovský Mikuláš.

 She won two medals at the 2018 Summer Youth Olympics in Buenos Aires, a gold in the K1 event (even though she does not normally compete in kayak) and a bronze in the C1 event.
 The competition was not a true canoe slalom event as it was held on flat water.